Privacy Policy for Verdure Psychology Ltd.

 If you have any questions about this Privacy Policy or your data, please contact us at [email protected]

-This Privacy Policy was last updated on the 5th of April 2024.
+This Privacy Policy was last updated on the 9th of July 2024.
 This Privacy Policy aims to be compliant with the General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018.

 Scroll to Top